South Carolina Freedom Caucus: R.J. May arrest

 In December 2024, Lexington Representative and Freedom Caucus co-founder, RJ May, was suspended from the Caucus amid an investigation surrounding his possession of child sexual abuse material.
 In May 2025, he was indicted on child sex abuse charges, and arrested a month later.
 Caucus Chair Jordan Pace condemned May, calling for his expulsion from the House and for "swift justice" for his victims.
-In September 2025, May pleaded guilty to the charges.
+In September 2025, May pleaded guilty to the charges, and was later charged for failing to pay state income taxes.

+In June 2025, Majority leader of the House Republicans David Hiott requested the House Legislative Ethics Committee investigate whether May "acted in a manner unbecoming of a Member of the South Carolina House of Representatives".
+During the investigation, outside attorneys for the Ethics Committee attempted to speak with five Caucus Members, three of which were reported to have refused a meeting.
+The three members, Stephan Frank, Jay Kilmartin, and Pace, said they'd only answer questions from Committee Members, rather than lawyers from an outside firm.
+Frank called the investigation "fake" and "payback" against the Caucus on the part of the majority Republican Caucus and its leaders, namely House Speaker Murrell Smith.
+Hiott said the investigation was to ensure May's action did not occur in the state House and that no other parties were involved.

+In January 2026, May was sentenced to 17 1/2 years in prison, followed by twenty years of supervised release for the CSAM charges.
+Caucus member Ryan McCabe wrote a letter in support of May during his sentencing hearing.

+Subsequent investigations

+As part of the November 2025 ethics report, the Committee found that former Representative and Caucus Chairman Adam Morgan failed to pay for election materials and report services rendered by May's political consulting firm.
+He was charged with four ethics violations.

+Morgan claimed to be unaware of the unpaid balance, saying other politicians were unaware they owed money to the same vendor and that he was "eager to correct" any reporting issues.

 Legislative tactics

-Members of both major parties have criticized the Freedom Caucus for its obstructionist legislative tactics that often force extended debate, delay votes, or derail the agenda.
+Members of both parties have criticized the Freedom Caucus for its "obstructionist" legislative tactics that often lead to extended debate, delayed votes, or derailment of the agenda.
 House Republican Caucus member Neal Collins called the tactics "amateur and immature".
 Their tactics, as seen in the 2024 budget battle, also include introducing an amendment and requiring a roll call vote, then posting the votes to social media.
 These votes have been called "gotcha votes" by non-Freedom Caucus Republicans.